joshpeterson/summa/book/first_part/treatise_on_the_most_holy_trinity/the_procession_of_the_divine_persons/prologue.md

 (3) Whether there can be any other procession in God besides generation.
 (4) Whether that other procession can be called generation?
 (5) Whether there are more than two processions in God?

-* Whether There Is Procession In God?
-* Whether Any Procession In God Can Be Called Generation?
-* Whether Any Other Procession Exists In God Besides That Of The Word?
-* Whether The Procession Of Love In God Is Generation?
-* Whether There Are More Than Two Processions In God?